Created a shared foundation for internal tools that had been evolving independently.

 Figma components and property setup

-Building an experience inside Figma for the designers who would use it.
+Building an experience inside Figma for designers.

 When designing components, I carefully structured properties into clear prompts so designers understood how to change states, variants, and behaviors.
 It was essentially a user experience inside the design system for user experience designers.